jrbromberg/bank-emails-to-spreadsheet/README.md

 In the settings tab, click the `Run test values` button.
 After a moment, there will be a popup to authorize the script.
 You'll need to go through a series of steps:
 - Authorization required: click `OK`
-- Choose an account: click your Gmail account
+- Choose an account: click the host Gmail account
 - Google hasn’t verified this app: click `Advanced` then click `Go to Untitled project (unsafe)`
 - Sign in to Untitled project: click `Continue`
 - Untitled project wants to access your Google Account: click `Allow`